Hardmath123/hardmath123.github.io/content/string1.md

 He cd'd himself into `/rivendell` moments before a violent fork bomb exploded.

-"Well, Elrond, it appears we have some visitors,"" he said, putting down his staff for a moment.
+"Well, Elrond, it appears we have some visitors," he said, putting down his staff for a moment.

 "Ah, Gandalf, a welcome sight in our time of need."
 Elrond appeared.
 He was perturbed—things must really be bad.